 Do you believe in the feared “autumn lull?”
 Much is changing in the whitetails’ world during this phase of the fall and most hunters have their beliefs as to why this “calm before the storm” happens – some think it’s the acorns, others believe it’s the leaves falling and their cover is gone.
 There are a number of other justifications, but it’s true, much is transforming in their habitat and to their physical condition.
 We simply need to learn how to anticipate the changes and counter them with sound solutions.

-1) Plan on it:
+1. Plan on it!

-Plan on it!
 Rather than being surprised when the leaves fall off of the trees, bet on it!
 It happens every year.
 Expect the size and shape of their seasonal range will be affected and will likely move within their larger home range.
 If you prepare for the fall’s changes rather than using them as an excuse, the period preceding the rut can be as productive as any time.
 However, if you are still looking in the same places you’ve seen them during August and September, it probably does seem like there’s a lull.
 Learn the seasonal changes of your herd and anticipate the moves.

 Most hunters agree that the presence of acorns is a main reason for a change in the whitetails’ behavior.
 During a good year, oak trees can yield up to 3,000 pounds of acorns per acre of canopy.
-Acorns only have around 7 percent protein, but they have huge fat content and are very high in carbohydrates.
-If readily available it’s said that whitetails can consume 80 to 90 percent of their diet in acorns.
+Acorns only have around 7 percent protein, but they have HUGE fat content and are very high in carbohydrates.
+If readily available, it’s said that whitetails can consume 80 to 90 percent of their diet in acorns.

 A huge factor that affects whitetail movement, possibly more than any other reason, is pressure…mainly us…humans.
 When cooler temperatures arrive, the bugs die off and “weekend warriors” head to the field.
 Let alone other hunters; now hikers, horseback riders, berry pickers – heck, everybody thinks it’s more pleasant to be outside.
 This can be a main reason for the radical decrease in deer sightings in many areas.